First Passage percolation on a hyperbolic graph admits bi-infinite geodesics: Introduction

 We briefly recall the definition of a hyperbolic graph.
 A geodesic triangle in a graph $X$ consists of a triplet of vertices $x_0,x_1,x_2\in V$, and of geodesic paths $\gamma_0,\gamma_1,\gamma_2$ such that $\gamma_i$ joins $x_{i+1}$ to $x_{i+2}$ where $i\in \Z/3\Z$.
 Given $\delta\geq 0$, a geodesic triangle is called $\delta$-thin if for every $i\in \Z/3\Z$, every vertex $v_i$ on $\gamma_i$ lies at distance at most $\delta$ from either $\gamma_{i+1}$ or $\gamma_{i+2}$.
 Said informally, a geodesic triangle is $\delta$-thin if every side is contained in the $\delta$-neighborhood of the other two sides.
 A graph is hyperbolic if there is $\delta < \infty$ so that all geodesic triangles are $\delta$-thin.
 It is well-known \cite{Gr} that in a hyperbolic graph, any bi-infinite quasi-geodesic is Morse.
 In particular, we deduce the following

 \begin{cor} Let $X$ be a hyperbolic graph with bounded degree containing at least one bi-infinite geodesic.
-Assume $\E\omega_e<\infty$ and $\nu(\{0\})=0$.
+Assume $\E e^{c\omega_e}<\infty$ for some $c>0$ and $\nu(\{0\})=0$.
 Then for a.e.\ $\omega$, $X_{\omega}$ admits a bi-infinite geodesic.
-Moreover for every bi-infinite quasi-geodesic $\gamma$, for a.e.\ $\omega$ there exists a finite subset $A\subset X$ such that for every sequence of pairs of vertices $(x_n,y_n)$ going to infinity on opposite sides of $\gamma$, the $\omega$-geodesic between $x_n$ and $y_n$ crosses $A$. \end{cor}
+Moreover for every sequence of pairs of vertices $(x_n,y_n)$ going to infinity on opposite sides of a fixed quasi-geodesic in the graph metric of $X$, for a.e.\ $\omega$ there exists a finite subset $A\subset X$ such that the $\omega$-geodesic between $x_n$ and $y_n$ crosses $A$. \end{cor}

 Note that the case where $\nu$ is supported in an interval $[a,b]\subset (0,\infty)$ is essentially obvious.
 Indeed, for all $\omega$, the weighed graph $X_{\omega}$ is bi-Lipschitz equivalent to $X$.
 We deduce that a Morse quasi-geodesic in $X$ remains a Morse quasi-geodesic in $X_{\omega}$ (adapting the definition to weighted graphs), and therefore lies at bounded distance from an actual bi-infinite geodesic.